cwchentw/lightweight-cms/content/howto/how-to-run-mdcms-on-windows.md

 > .\tools\bin\sync-to.bat C:\Laragon\www\mdcms
 ```

-If you alter anything in your mdcms site, you have to repeat the above command to reflect your change on development environment.
+If you alter anything in your mdcms site, repeat the above command to reflect your change on development environment.

 (Optional) Save your mdcms repo to a remote site: